Stage two: formal requirements

 We are committed to operating a fair and transparent process.
 Before we can begin our initial consideration, any referral must:

 - Be written, in a letter or an email, even if it was initially made by phone.
+We can assist people to do this where this is needed.

 - Provide sufficient detail about the individual nurse or midwife so we are able to identify them on our register.
 We recognise that this is not always easy, but knowing a first name, the date and care setting in which the events took place is helpful;